-There are many different types of willow bushes.
-Some willow shrubs in this family have variegated leaves, colorful stems, and are grown in sizes both large and small.
-It has been reported that there are over 300 species of willows and only about 40 are tree forms.
-Many landscapes can be enhanced by willow shrubs because of their diversity of colors, sizes, and adaptability.
+These shrub form types offer a ton of benefits for today’s small yards.
+It has been reported that there are over 300 species of Willows and only about 40 are tree forms.
+Many landscapes can be enhanced by Willow shrubs because of their diversity of colors, sizes, and adaptability.

-Pruning of willow shrubs is quite easy.
-Prune out about 1/3 of the oldest branches back to the ground.
+All Willows tolerate pruning beautifully and it's quite easy.
+Simply prune out about 1/3 of the oldest branches back to the ground in spring.
 Repeating this process for three years will create an almost new shrub every year.
-Nature Hills offers several varieties of willows and we are constantly looking to add to our inventories.